Syed-Akhter-Hussain/petwatchdemo/README.md

-PetWatch Demo for assesment.
+Manage the Pets from this Android App
-Video and APK file uploaded here
+Android App and Video uploaded here